Whether you prefer to find housing off-campus, or you were forced to because there was no room in the dorms, an apartment is a big commitment.

 Start With a Budget

-Use this monthly budget calculator to make sure you can afford to live in a college apartment before you start your search.
+Use a monthly budget calculator to make sure you can afford to live in a college apartment before you start your search.
 Don’t forget to include additional expenses, like water, utilities, electricity, cable and internet.

 If you can’t afford to live on your own, or prefer not to, you can split these expenses with one or more roommates.